A Coast to Coast Walk

 Many dust jacket negatives were repurposed and utilised for an extended period, often with either removed or concealed prices.
 The surviving negatives from the Gazette years are showcased here.

 The Pennine Way Companion, Walks in Limestone Country and Walks on the Howgill Fells are the only other guides sharing the same £1.05 price.
-In contrast, the A Pictorial Guide to the Lakeland Fells series initially retailed at 90p and increased to £1.40 in 1974.
+In contrast, at the time, the Lakeland guides retailed at 90p and increased to £1.40 in 1974.

 The initial five impressions of A Coast to Coast Walk sport the distinctive red clothbound case.
 However, a notable change occurred with the fifth impression, which was 50g lighter than its predecessors due to the adoption of lower GSM paper—a clear indicator of the onset of cost-cutting measures.